I noticed that the blower motor of my Ford Explorer only runs in High. What could be causing this?

 I'm not happy with my Ford Explorer's audio system, but I'm not ready to spend hundreds of dollars on replacing it yet.
 Are there any tips on how I can make it work better while I save up for the audio system I want?

 Consider replacing the stock subwoofer first, and keep the factory amplifier and enclosure.
-It's up to you on what brand to get, but make sure that it will fit in the audio box and has the same power input/output as the factory subwoofer.
+Make sure that the subwoofer will fit in the audio box and has the same power input/output as the factory subwoofer.

-To find the subwoofer, you will have to pull apart the interior in the rear cargo area.
+To find the subwoofer, take apart the interior in the rear cargo area.
 Remove the amp and then the box containing the speaker from the enclosure.
 Taking out the stock subwoofer is a tedious process, so find a reliable step-by-step instruction and follow it to the letter.
 You might also want to install fiberglass outside the enclosure if you want a punchier sound coming out from your new subwoofer.

 Ford Explorer: Proven Versatility Over the Years